sitamgithub-MSIT/MalDetect/README.md

   - `1.
 EDA MALARIA.ipynb`: This notebook contains the code for exploratory data analysis.
   - `2.
 MODEL TRAINING(model_name).ipynb`: This notebook contains the code for model training and evaluation of various models.
+  - `3.
+MODEL COMPARISON.ipynb`: This notebook contains the code for model comparison and selection of the best performing model.

 - `data/`: This directory contains the dataset link and description used for training the model.